zaynahxc/pxt-microbit/docs/courses/ucp-science/data-collection/setup-procedure.md

 ### Monitoring, downloading, and analyzing the data

-With the micro:bit code downloaded from the MakeCode app to the micro:bit and the USB cable connected it will start receiving data from the first micro:bit.
-Under the simulator in the app a purple outlined button shows up **Show data Device**.
+With the micro:bit code downloaded from MakeCode to the micro:bit and the USB cable connected it will start receiving data from the first micro:bit.
+Under the simulator in the MakeCode a purple outlined button shows up **Show data Device**.

 ![Show data device button](/static/courses/ucp-science/data-collection/show-data-device.jpg)